ArmstrongCyberops/Linux-notes/README.md

 ## man
 - An extension of help is man.
 You can type man before the command to view the manual page for any chosen command, utility or application.

+## ps
+- Used to display information about processes running on the machine.

+## |
+- piping command.
+- It allows us to take the output of one command.
+- And use it as input for another command.

+Example: ps aux | grep apache2
+This command tells Linux to display all my services and then send that output to grep, which will look through the output for the keyword apache2 and then display only the relevant output, thus saving me considerable time.

 -=-=-=-=-=-=-=-=-